AVEVA/CONNECT-data-services-developer-docs/content/add-organize-data/collect-data/connectors/pi-to-ocs/pi2ocs-rel-notes.md

 #### Technical Support and Resources

-For technical assistance, contact AVEVA Customer Support through the [AVEVA Customer Support Portal](https://www.aveva.com/en/support-and-success/support-contact/).
+For technical assistance, contact AVEVA Software Support through the [AVEVA Knowledge & Support website](https://softwaresupport.aveva.com/).

 Additionally, the [Contact AVEVA](https://www.aveva.com/en/contact/) page on the portal offers contact options for customers outside of the United States.